rnabioco/nihexporter/README.md

-# nih-exporter
+# nihexporter

-This package providesa minimal set of data from NIH EXPORTER
+This package provides a minimal set of data from NIH EXPORTER
 <http://exporter.nih.gov/default.aspx>, which contains data on NIH
 biomedical research funding from 1985-2014 (and continues).